 The text and images on your label communicate critical messages — not the least of which is your brand identity.
 You need the ink on your label to hold up to the rigors of use and exposure.

-Sunlight can cause some inks to fade or change color.
-Industrial solvents, harsh chemicals, and frequent handling can also smudge images and render text illegible.
 Additional resilience can be gained by applying a protective varnish over the printed image.
 Even greater protection is found in the addition of a clear film laminated over the face of the label.

 Your label printer will advise you on which colorfast inks and/or coatings will survive the longest in your product’s usual surroundings.